weerbox/kivy-pixelmate/README.md

 ==============
 kivy contest 2014 entry

-PixelMate is a mobile oriented (android tablets\fablets) graphical pixel art editor written in Python.
+PixelMate is a graphical pixel art editor for android devices.

 Requirements